 Bellow, there is a description of the orchids seen during our wildlife and orchids tours in Spain.
 Besides, you will find information related about our four main orchid itineraries.

 The first itinerary is in Costa Blanca.
-This area is located in Alicante province, Valencia Region, and it is considered a botanical hotspot for the diversity and number of plants found, many of them endemics.
-Thus, there is a remarkable number of orchids which can be found from February to June, being March and April the months with more species blooming.
+Alicante province, is part of Valencia Region, and it is considered a botanical hotspot for the diversity and number of plants found, many of them endemics.
+Thus, there is a remarkable number of orchids which we will show you during our local trips.
+The season starts in February to June, being March and April the months with more species blooming.
 The diversity of habitats and micro-climates, makes possible to find in the Valencia Region 77 species of orchids.

 The second area is the famous Cantabrian Mountains, which includes the popular Picos de Europa National Park in NW Spain.
 The pristine meadows hold an interesting variety of orchids, both Mediterranean and Atlantic species.
 The best time to visit is June/July.
 Besides that, the region is considered one the best places for butterflies in Europe.